Just Military LoansUnaffiliated

 How Does Just Military Loans It Work?

 As long as you have at least 18 months of service left, you may qualify for a loan, even if you have bad credit.
-Interest rates are high and must be repaid within 12 months.
-Just Military Loans also charges a $10 wire transfer fee, a $10 bank transfer fee, and an origination fee of 40% the loan amount.
+Rates are high and must be repaid within 36 months.
+Just Military Loans may also charge additional fees, including an origination fee, which aren't publicly quoted.

-The website does not provide its interest rates.
-If you call customer service they will tell you they cannot provide rates over the phone and that you must complete an application, which includes a hard credit pull, before seeing the terms of the loan.
+If you call customer service, they will tell you they cannot provide specific rates and fees over the phone and that you must complete an application, which includes a hard credit pull, before seeing the terms of the loan.

 How Much Money Can I Borrow from Just Military Loans?

 Loan amounts vary between $2,000 and $15,000.
 A 12-month loan of $4,500 will have monthly payments of $557.86.
 The origination fee could be $1,800 and would be divided into 12 equal installments.
 This would bring the total cost of the loan to $8,494.32 plus transfer fees.

 What Is Just Military Loans' Application Process Like?